dilipsundarraj1/java-for-beginners-with-ai-coding/basics/src/main/java/com/modernjava/_4controlstatements/_for/ForDemoPrompts.md

    - First section: Traditional for loops
      - `basicForLoop()`
      - `sumForLoop()`
+   - Second section: Single loop with analysis
+     - `printOddAndEvenNumbers()`
-   - Second section: Enhanced for loops
+   - Third section: Enhanced for loops
      - `showSeats()`
      - `showPrices()`
      - `showSeatAvailability()`
 2. Use clear section comments:
    - `// for loop` before traditional for loop calls
+   - `// odd and even numbers` before the analysis function call
    - `// enhanced-for loop` before enhanced for loop calls
 3. Results should flow naturally from one function to the next